ppaez/pyramid_tutorial_maintain/README.rst

 or "lines 13-15 define a function".

-From time to time, a tutorial source code file might need to be modified because the `Pyramid` API or the corresponding scaffold file is modified.
+From time to time, a tutorial source code file might need to be modified because the `Pyramid` API changes or the corresponding scaffold file is modified.

 When this happens, the tutorial narrative documentation might need to be updated.
 If one or more lines are added or deleted in a source code file, a corresponding update might be needed in the `lines` and/or `emphasize-lines` options of a `literalinclude` Sphinx directive.
 The line references after the listing might also need modifications.
+Depending on the case, these modifications may need to be propagated to the source file in the snapshot for the next chapters.

 Operation
 =========